techidaily/site-some-skills/source/_posts/step-by-step-guide-swap-out-chars-for-newlines-in-notepad-plusplus.md

 ![New-line separated list in Notepad++](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2021/04/comma-new-line.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mHFtYJppXFk?si=ylFaAT4nXqCmlV8F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  If you want to reverse the process, just open Search > Replace in the menu again.
 In the "Find What" box, enter "\\n".
 In the Replace with box, type the character that you want to replace it with.
 Make sure "Extended" is selected and click "Replace All," and your list will go back to being separated by a standard character, such as a comma or pipe.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/lCpzYpVPIZA?si=hNte-mPRIzjvqpRy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  How to Convert a Newline Character into Any Other Separator